schen9981/auto-selfie-camera/README.md

 out 5-fold cross validation, and observed the scores in each fold to determine the optimal parameters for our final trained model.

-Once the parameters were appropriately tuned and the accuracy was evaluted, the final trained SVM model, along with the tuned PCA transformation, were pickled and saved to be read into the driver program for the live camera feed.
+Once the parameters were appropriately tuned and the accuracy was evaluated, the final trained SVM model, along with the tuned PCA transformation, were pickled and saved to be read into the driver program for the live camera feed.